sstur/js2php/README.md

     cd js2php
     npm install

+Install from npm:

+    npm install -g jstophp

+When you install from npm using the `-g` flag, you can run it from any directory by simply calling `js2php` rather than calling `node path/to/js2php`.
+The rest of the examples in this readme will call it this way.

 Compile and run a simple example:

     echo 'var x = "world"; console.log("hi " + x)' | js2php --quiet | php